acronis/ui-component-library/packages/documentation/components/markdown-editor/markdownEditor.doc.md

 ---
-title: Acv Markdown Editor component
+title: ACV Markdown Editor component
 lang: en-US
 editLink: true
 ---

-# Acv Markdown Editor
+# ACV Markdown Editor

 Markdown editor component allows you to edit and preview markdown content.
 We use `v-model` binding variable to bind the markdown content.